Wide Reads

 Who should read Madame Bovary?

-Madame Bovary is ideal for students studying classic fiction, book club members, and anyone interested in personal growth.
+Madame Bovary is ideal for students studying classic fiction, book club members, and anyone interested in love & romance or identity & self.
 The book is rated intermediate difficulty and is commonly assigned in high school and college literature courses.

 Is Madame Bovary hard to read?